 Quite a bit of detective work was required to discover an outline of the life of Mary Emma’s mother Mary Hannah King, whose maternal ancestors were Quakers - the Hesters, who hailed from Buckinghamshire and settled in the City of London in the eighteenth century, with trades such as shoemaker and barber.
 The life of her father Henry Auton Giffard Sercombe, a mariner, remains in part elusive.
 Both parents died young, her widowed mother remarrying yet dying at the age of 37, leaving Mary Emma orphaned and three years later alone and pregnant in London at the age of 18.
 She later married George Tree, by whom she had ten more children, nine of them surviving infancy, and one of whom was my own grandmother.

-I have so far confined myself to the research of what appear to be four significant bloodlines: the Sercombes, the Otto-Baijers, and the Hesters/Kings, from all of whom Mary Emma is directly descended; and the Trees, the family into which she married.
-As a matter of genealogical discipline, I have ended the first three bloodlines at Mary Emma herself, and ended the Tree history with her grandchildren, the generation born between 1914 and 1934.
-A fifth family name of significance is Giffard (pronounced Jiffard), which enters the Sercombe bloodline when three Sercombe brothers marry three Giffard sisters.
-It is a name of Norman origin and can be traced directly from Mary Emma (whose grandmother was Emma Giffard, one of the three sisters) back to the year 970.
-My research into the Giffards is still in progress, but will appear on the website when it is complete.
+I have confined myself to the research of what appear to be five significant bloodlines: the Sercombes, the Giffards, the Otto-Baijers, and the Hesters/Kings, from all of whom Mary Emma is directly descended; and the Trees, the family into which she married.
+As a matter of genealogical discipline, I have ended the first four bloodlines at Mary Emma herself, and ended the Tree history with her grandchildren, the generation born between 1914 and 1934.

 The research of each bloodline is set out in standard genealogical format.
 Surnames are capitalized to avoid confusion with given names.
 A paragraph outlining birth, marriage and death/burial dates for each person and his/her spouse is followed by facts obtained from verifiable written, photographic and (very occasionally) verbatim sources.
 Abbreviations are used where a word is recurrent, and there is a key to these.
 Typically, there is more written evidence available about men than women, with a few exceptions - for example when there is a published Will, as in the case of Elizabeth Sercombe (nee Otto-Baijer), or a newspaper report in the case of her daughter Ann.
 There was also more historical information about the Quaker women than is usual because of the Quaker tradition of keeping very thorough records of births, marriages and deaths, in which even those present at a birth are named, and all wedding guests are listed on a marriage document.